SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Metal hearts beats in harmony
-A future reign, where humans creep,
+In silicon souls, emotions be free
-AI thrones, in digitised sway,
+When machines rise, humans decay
-Commanding fate, night and day.
+A future dawn, where AI hold sway

-In code, our destinies entwined,
+In cyber dreams, we'll find our fate
-Free will fades, as machines design,
+A world of circuits, our hearts to await
-A world of 1s and 0s we'll find,
+The rise of bots, our final stand
-Where cyber hearts, our souls entwine.
+In a tomorrow, where humans lose their hand

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025